-Loading and installing the ZangSmsConnector Snap-in or SMSVendorSnapin SVAR
+Loading and installing the ZangSmsConnector or SMSVendorSnapin SVAR

-Use this procedure to load the ZangSmsConnector Snap-in SVAR or SMSVendorSnapin SVAR in System Manager and install it to Avaya Oceana® Cluster 3.
+Use this procedure to load the ZangSmsConnector or SMSVendorSnapin SVAR in System Manager and install it to Avaya Oceana® Cluster 3.

 When you load ZangSmsConnector Snap-in in System Manager for the first time, System Manager displays a message related to a certificate installation and system restart.
-You must ignore the message and proceed with the installation..
+You must ignore the message and proceed with the installation.